Butlin's: Skegness

 Butlins Skegness was the first of Billy Butlin's holiday camps.
 The camp opened in 1936 but was taken over for military use in 1939, and known as HMS Royal Arthur.
 The camp reopened to holidaymakers in 1946.
 In 1987 the site underwent renovation with the construction of a modern fun pool and modernised accommodation, at this time the site was renamed Funcoast World.
-In 1998 it was renovated again with the construction of a Skyline Pavilion and since that time has undergone further improvements and maintenance in 2011 the resort underwent more development with the introduction of a new guest catering restaurant called The Deck, a new Italian styled restaurant called Ludo's (named after the dinosaur that appeared in the 2010/11 TV adverts), in 2013 the new Splash Waterworld opened adding a new £16 million state of the art pool area to the resort and plans have recently been submitted to modernise the resort once again with further investment into new restaurants and stores.
+In 1998 it was renovated again with the construction of a Skyline Pavilion and since that time has undergone further improvements and maintenance.

+In 2011 the resort underwent more development with the introduction of a new guest catering restaurant called The Deck and a new Italian styled restaurant called Ludo's.
+In 2013 the new Splash Waterworld opened, adding a new pool area to the resort.
+Plans have recently been submitted to modernise the resort once again with further investment into new restaurants and stores.

 Barry Island

 Butlins Barry Island was the last of Billy Butlin's holiday camps.
-The camp opened in 1966 and was sold to Majestic Holidays in 1987.
+The camp opened in 1966 and closed 20 years later.
+It was sold to Majestic Holidays in 1987 and renamed to Majestic Barry Island.